Key takeaways:

 - Domain availability

-- Trust and security.
 Some extensions, like the .edu or .gov extension, seem more trustworthy with their history or rigid standards.
 SSL certificates will do the trick for security, but a professional-looking extension can still contribute to initial user trust.

-How do you register a domain extension?
+How do you register for a domain extension?

 - Search availability.
 Use a domain name search tool by domain registrars (like Network Solutions) to check your desired domain name and extension’s availability.
 The search tool will tell you if it’s free or if someone else has registered it.

 - Pick a registrar.
 Choose a reputable domain name registrar.
-Factors to consider include pricing, customer support, additional services offered (like web hosting, website builders, SSL certificates), and ease of use of their platform.
+Factors to consider include pricing, customer support, additional services offered (like web hosting, website builders, and SSL certificates), and ease of use of their platform.

 - Register your domain.
 Once you’ve chosen an available domain name and registrar, it’s time to register it.
 To register your domain name, you have to provide your contact info, registration period, and payment details.